International Law Programs

 Reflecting Queen's Law's commitment to global perspective in the study of law, the International Law Programs are intensive and integrated academic programs in international law.
 Students may enroll in International Business Law or Public International Law, with enrollment limited to 25 students per program.
 Dalhousie Law School is a partner in the Queen's International Law Programs, and places are reserved for Dalhousie students.

 A wide range of distinguished instructors teach the programs with the assistance of equally distinguished visitors and guests.
-Participants in previous years have included a judge and senior prosecutor from the International Criminal Tribunal for the former Yugoslavia, the Prosecutor of the UN's Special Tribunal for Lebanon, senior Foreign Affairs Canada legal officials from Ottawa and posted in Europe, legal counsel to the ICC International Court of Arbitration in Paris, lawyers from the London office of Clifford Chance and the Paris office of White & Case, and law professors from around the world.
+Participants in previous years have included a judge and senior prosecutor from the International Criminal Tribunal for the former Yugoslavia, the Prosecutor of the UN's Special Tribunal for Lebanon, senior Foreign Affairs Canada legal officials from Ottawa and posted in Europe, UN officials, lawyers from the London office of Clifford Chance and the Paris office of White & Case, and law professors from around the world.

 International Business Law